-The RMS runs a number of tutorials throughout the year for members.
+The RMS runs a number of tutorials throughout the year for members and these are the main benefit of membership.
 These include skills-based tutorials such as suturing, plaster cast application, mock OSCEs and venepuncture, as well as academic tutorials in advance of exams to assist with revision.

 The skills tutorials are led by junior doctors, usually FY1 and FY2 doctors who are alumni of the university.
 These fun events offer younger students a chance to try out clinical skills before they are formally taught, and give older peers a valuable opportunity to practise.